Skip to main content

 A Desire for Cultural Learning

-Hailing from Clearford, Utah, Watt transferred from another university to Brigham Young University–Hawaii (BYUH) to pursue a more intimate learning environment and a unique, multicultural experience.
+Hailing from Clearfield, Utah, Watt transferred from another university to Brigham Young University–Hawaii (BYUH) to pursue a more intimate learning environment and a unique, multicultural experience.
 “I remember being in a lecture hall of about 250 students.
 I wanted a place where I could grow academically, spiritually, and culturally in a more intimate capacity.”
 Watt shares.
 “BYU–Hawaii has given me that and more.”

 Braden Watt standing with arms folded